praxis-live/support/docs/main-interface.md

 ## Projects / File browser

 The `Projects` tab provides an interface for opening and managing projects.
-Projects are shown in a tree-like structure giving access to all the user-editable files that make up a _Praxis LIVE_ project.
+Projects are shown in a tree-like structure giving access to all the user-editable files that make up a _PraxisLIVE_ project.

 The `File browser` tab provides a mechanism for browsing the local file system.
 It is particularly useful for dragging custom components into an editor.

 ## Hub manager

-The `Hub Manager` tab provides an overview of the roots running within the _Praxis LIVE_ hub.
+The `Hub Manager` tab provides an overview of the roots running within the _PraxisLIVE_ hub.

 The LED icon to the left of the root ID shows whether a root is running or not.
 Individual roots can be started or stopped by double-clicking.